 Task 1.
 Verify that goals are still relevant and further define objectives 3 Task 2.
-Develop performance metrics to evaluate objectives 4 Identify the strengths and weaknesses of single-area and multiple-area models from a MSE 7 Identify realistic management procedures of interest to evaluate with a closed-loop simulation rk Design a closed-loop simulation framework and code a computer program to extend the curre Task 6.
-Develop educational tools that will engage stakeholders and facilitate communication 1 2 Task 7.
-Further the development of operating models1 2
+Develop performance metrics to evaluate objectives 4 Task 3.
+Identify realistic management procedures of interest to evaluate with a closed-loop simulation framework 8 Task 4.
+Design a closed-loop simulation framework and code a computer program to extend the current simulation framework c Task 5.
+Develop educational tools that will engage stakeholders and facilitate communication 12 Task 6.
+Further the development of operating models 12

-Figure 2: Gantt chart for the two-year work plan.
+Figure 2: Gantt chart for the five-year work plan.
 Tasks are listed as rows.
 Dark blue indicates when the major portion of the main tasks work will be done.
 Light blue indicates when preliminary or continuing work on the main tasks will be done.
 Dark green indicates when the work on specific sub-topics will be done and light green shows when continuing work will be done.
 The end of the dark color shows when those results will be presented.